EPHS-AP-Java-Spring-21/Lab2.5/readme.md

 There should be two instance variables, one to store the current hour, and another to store the current minutes.

-What are appropriate names for these instance variables?
+* What are appropriate names for these instance variables?

-What data type should these variables be declared as?
+* What data type should these variables be declared as?

+The constructor should take two parameters that you use to initialize the instance variables.

 Make sure your code compiles.